Nivethithaudhayakumar/AQI-Model/README.md

-The project aims to use ML algorithms to predict the Air Quality Index of a particular place.
+This project uses ML algorithms to predict the Air Quality Index of a particular place.